jsfix-ci/n-myft-ui/components/unread-articles-indicator/README.md

 - The indicator is reset when the user visits their myFT feed page on [ft.com](https://www.ft.com/ft.com/myft/following)

-- The indicator is reset every day << Does this work?
+- The indicator is reset every day

 - The state of the indicator is synched between devices (the number may be different if the device is within the device session) << Can we explain this in a user friendly way?